 - Current cancer treatment

 - Life expectancy

-- Patient’s general condition, including comorbidities such as anemia, diabetes, high blood pressure, etc.
+- Comorbidities such as anemia, diabetes, and high blood pressure

-Overall, the patient’s personal preferences and considerations regarding his or her primary cancer are important in deciding how to treat the spinal tumor(s).
+Also, the patient’s personal preferences and considerations regarding his or her primary cancer are important in deciding how to treat the metastatic spinal tumor(s).

 Metastatic Spinal Tumor Treatment Goals

-In general, earlier diagnosis and treatment of spinal tumor symptoms result in a better outcome.
-Cancer patients who experience development of new symptoms of back pain and/or limb neurogical symptoms should seek immediate medical care.
+In general, an early diagnosis and treatment of metastatic spinal tumors result in a better outcome.
+Cancer patients who experience the development of new back pain and/or neurological signs, such as limb numbness or weakness, should seek immediate medical care.

-Treatment of metastatic spinal tumors involves a multidisciplinary team that can include specialists such as surgeons, radiation oncologists, medical oncologists, as well as diagnostic and interventional radiologists, and physiatrists.
-The goal is that the team will work together, and work closely with the patient, to appropriately manage each patient’s individual case to determine and coordinate treatment options.
+Treatment of metastatic spinal tumors involves a multidisciplinary team that can include specialists such as surgeons, radiation oncologists, medical oncologists, diagnostic and interventional radiologists, and physiatrists.
+The team works closely with the patient to determine the best treatment options and how to coordinate care.